Thyringer/zuse/README.md

 ### Program Structure

-Each Kalkyl program is composed of one or more components, which are reflected at directory level as source files and can also be called translation units:
+Each Kalkyl program is composed of one or more components, which are reflected at directory level as source files and can also be called translation or compilation units:

 ```nim
 component Geometry provides